alicolville/Weight-Tracker/readme.txt

 * **Custom Fields.** Define and ask your user's custom questions on weight entry forms.
 Add numeric fields (for things like measurements), yes/no and text fields.
 * **Photo Custom Fields**.
 Add one or more photo fields to your weight entry forms and allow your users to upload photos of their progress.
 Photos can be viewed, updated and removed by the end user and administrators.
 Handy shortcodes are provided for displaying galleries, most recent and oldest photo.
 * **Groups**.
 Define user groups and assign your user's to them.
 View Weight Difference statistics for the group as a whole.
+* **Admin notes**.
+Administrators have the ability to store notes against their users.
+If set to visible, the user can view these via [wt-notes] or receive emails with their content.
 * **BMI.** Allows a user to specify their height.
 Once specified, their BMI is displayed next to each weight entry.
 There is also a shortcode to render the latest BMI.
 * **Email notifications.** Receive email notifications when a person updates their target or adds / edits a weight.
 * **Birthday Emails**.
 Automatically send your user's a birthday email (when they have entered a date of birth).